fkspro/android-tinyasync/README.md

 infrequent tasks (such as a user pressing a button) there's no need for queuing, and it also allows for the tasks to be asynchronous from each other.

+## Motivation

+If it's still not clear why anyone would want to do this ever, I came up with some use cases:

+* Debugging and testing.
+Robotium is great but its focus is testing the app from the perspective of the user.
+If you need to figure out a tricky bug between your internal app logic and your api server it may be a lot easier to whip up a dozen lines of java that trigger the bug directly and print debugging info to a textview.

+* UX user testing, psych experiments.
+You can easily and quickly graft arbitrary functionality onto existing app code, from sending certain button presses to a server to a full remote monitoring and control system.

+* A farfetched and contrived industrial testing example.
+You have a central testing computer that instructs multiple workers to change physical switches and valves, or use the phone to record video/sound.
+This is an extreme inversion of control scenario.
+Instead of the user running the app which launches multiple worker processes, the central testing computer uses the app to have human workers perform processes in the real world.

+* You loved HyperCard.
+You like procedural programming and blocking I/O.  You secretly wish you could write Android apps like 90s perl CGIs, where each page on the web server corresponded to a single perl file containing all the code needed to display and process that page.

+## Future plans?

+Take this insanity to its logical conclusion and use coroutines, so you can just yield() on anything that might block and otherwise run all your code directly within the activity instead of runnables on external threads.